Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?

 \section{Abstract}

-Large Language Models (LLMs) have been demonstrated effective for code generation.
+Large Language Models (LLMs) have recently been widely used for code generation.
 Due to the complexity and opacity of LLMs, little is known about how these models generate code.
-To deepen our understanding, we investigate whether LLMs attend to the same parts of a natural language description as human programmers during code generation.
-An analysis of five LLMs on a popular benchmark, HumanEval, revealed a consistent misalignment between LLMs' and programmers' attention.
-Furthermore, we found that there is no correlation between the code generation accuracy of LLMs and their alignment with human programmers.
-Through a quantitative experiment and a user study, we confirmed that, among twelve different attention computation methods, attention computed by the perturbation-based method is most aligned with human attention and is constantly favored by human programmers.
+We made the first attempt to bridge this knowledge gap by investigating whether LLMs attend to the same parts of a task description as human programmers during code generation.
+An analysis of six LLMs, including GPT-4, on two popular code generation benchmarks revealed a consistent misalignment between LLMs' and programmers' attention.
+We manually analyzed 211 incorrect code snippets and found five attention patterns that can be used to explain many code generation errors.
+Finally, a user study showed that model attention computed by a perturbation-based method is often favored by human programmers.
 Our findings highlight the need for human-aligned LLMs for better interpretability and programmer trust.